Idham2402/Qualification-Round-IHACK-2024/Digital Forensic & Incident Response (DFIR)/Happy SPLUNKing #1/README.md

 On the splunk's server, the first thing that I filtered was `index=security EventCode="4625"| reverse` and check the time for when the bruteforce happened.
 Then I compared it with successful login using this filtered `index=security EventCode="4624"| reverse` and managed to make deduction where if there were any successful login from 9.55PM onwwards, that would be the attacker.
 But my query for EventCode="4624" was not proven due to its only show log before 9:55PM.
 So I have to read from another log which is sysmon using `index=sysmon EventCode="4624" | reverse`.

 Then, based on that I make deductions if the attackers were bruteforcing our machine and the target was RDP's service, it would be likely using RDP's port which is 3389.
-So I filtered the port and check the ip address that involve and I make my assumption that the ip with the most attempts was the attacker.
+So I filtered the port and check the ip address that involve and I make my assumption that the ip with the most attempts was the targeted machine.

 ![splnuk3](https://github.com/user-attachments/assets/67db6d3f-6750-47e7-a411-edba8f9a0b21)